AutoCodeStack/ios-device-farm/README.md

 npm run start
 ```

-Now open http://localhost:9000 in your browser.
+Now connect a iphone and open http://localhost:9000 in your browser.